dmcphillips13/percentage-playlists/README.md

 ### Deployment

-The project is set up for GitHub Pages deployment using GitHub Actions.
+The project is set up to be deployed to either Vercel or GitHub Pages.

+#### Vercel Deployment

+To deploy the project to Vercel:

+1. Push your code to a GitHub, GitLab, or Bitbucket repository
+2. Sign up or log in to [Vercel](https://vercel.com)
+3. Click "New Project" and import your repository
+4. Add the required environment variables in the "Environment Variables" section:
+   - `SPOTIFY_CLIENT_ID`
+   - `SOUNDCLOUD_CLIENT_ID`
+   - `SOUNDCLOUD_CLIENT_SECRET`
+5. Click "Deploy"

+The project includes a `vercel.json` configuration file that handles:
+- Node.js server deployment
+- Build settings for React frontend
+- Routing configuration for the Express API and SPA
+- Secure server-side handling of sensitive credentials

-#### Automated Deployment
+#### GitHub Pages Deployment

-The repository is configured with a GitHub Actions workflow that automatically deploys the app to GitHub Pages when changes are pushed to the main branch.
-The workflow:

-1. Builds the React application
+Alternatively, the project can be deployed to GitHub Pages:

-2. Uploads the build artifacts to GitHub Pages
+1. Ensure the `homepage` field in `package.json` is set to your GitHub Pages URL
-3. Deploys the application automatically

-To enable GitHub Pages deployment:

-1. Go to your repository's Settings tab
+2. Go to your repository's Settings tab
-2. Navigate to "Pages" section
+3. Navigate to "Pages" section
-3. Under "Build and deployment", select "GitHub Actions" as the source
+4. Under "Build and deployment", select "GitHub Actions" as the source
-4. The site will be published at: https://dmcphillips13.github.io/percentage-playlists/
+5. The site will be published at: https://[username].github.io/percentage-playlists/

 ### Environment Variables

-The application requires the following environment variables for API access:
+The project supports two modes of operation, each with different environment variable requirements:

+#### Production Mode (Express Server)

+When running in production or with `npm start`, the application uses server-side environment variables that are not exposed to client-side JavaScript:

+- `SPOTIFY_CLIENT_ID`: Your Spotify API client ID
+- `SOUNDCLOUD_CLIENT_ID`: Your SoundCloud API client ID
+- `SOUNDCLOUD_CLIENT_SECRET`: Your SoundCloud API client secret
+- `PORT`: (Optional) Port for the Express server (defaults to 3001)

+#### Development Mode

+When running with `npm run dev`, the React development server requires client-side environment variables:

 - `REACT_APP_SPOTIFY_CLIENT_ID`: Your Spotify API client ID
 - `REACT_APP_SOUNDCLOUD_CLIENT_ID`: Your SoundCloud API client ID
+- `REACT_APP_SOUNDCLOUD_CLIENT_SECRET`: Your SoundCloud API client secret

+A `.env.example` file is included in the project to show the required variables for both modes.

+**Security Note:** In production, the Express server keeps your credentials secure.
+In development mode, credentials are embedded in the client-side code for convenience but should not be used in a production environment.